chirontt/lwjgl3-demos/README.md

 	mvnw compile
 	mvnw exec:exec

-By default, the [Bump](src/org/lwjgl/demo/bgfx/Bump.java) demo is executed by the above `exec:exec` task without parameter.
-To run a different demo, e.g.
+By default, the graphical demo launcher application is executed by the above `exec:exec` task without parameter.
+To run a specific demo, e.g.
 [WavefrontObjDemo](src/org/lwjgl/demo/opengl/assimp/WavefrontObjDemo.java), execute the `exec:exec` task
 with that specific demo class as value of the property `class`: